 Thank you for your interest in Interactor!

-If you have any questions that are beyond the scope of this documentation, please feel free to contact me.
+If you have any questions beyond the scope of this document, please do not hesitate to contact me.

 Interactor installation is easy.
 Just import into your project (import Final IK first if you wish to use integration with that).